wkasdorp/new-vm-with-domain-join/README.md

 # Create new VMs and join them to an existing AD domain

-This template creates one or more new VMs and joins them to an existing AD domain, using an existing VNET and existing storage account.
+This template creates one or more new VMs and joins them to an existing AD domain.
+Prerequisites:
+* The target OU must exist.
+* The VNET and subnet must exist, but may be in another Resource Group.
-The AD domain must have connectivity to the VNET.
+* The AD domain must have connectivity to the VNET.
+It could be in the same VNET or remote, that does not matter.
-The DNS definitions on the VNET will inherit to the VMs and _must_ enable the new VMs to resolve the AD domain.
-Also, your AD DNS must be able to resolve the public internet.
+* The existing DNS definitions on the VNET will inherit to the VMs and _must_ enable the new VMs to resolve the AD domain.
+* The AD DNS must be able to resolve the public internet.

+* The storage account must exist.

 One-click deployment to Azure: